mahindra-manoj/bicep-modules/VirtualNetwork/README.md

 ## Description

 This module deploys a Virtual Network, and optionally configures diagnostic settings and assigns __CanNotDelete__ lock to the vnet deployed.
+You can also create a VNET resource

 It will add __vnet-__ as the prefix to the VNET resource.